unistcse421/iDB/README.md

 ### CSE421 Term Project
 # iDB - Smart Factory System

-This project is done in UNIST CSE421 Database System Class.
+This project is done in UNIST CSE421 Database Systems Class.

 Our project topic is making a monitoring system for smart factory.
 - Data acquisition from machine using microcontroller.